-- Once the milk and butter is warmed up, pour it into your mixer bowl (you'll want to have the dough hook attachment already on the mixer) and add the yeast.
+- Once the milk and butter are warmed up, pour it into your mixer bowl (you'll want to have the dough hook attachment already on the mixer) and add the yeast.
 Let it sit for a few minutes until the yeast is bubbly.
 This is the yeast's way of letting you know that it is alive!

-- While the yeast is waking up, mix the flour, sugar and salt together in a large bowl.
+- While the yeast is waking up, mix the flour, sugar, and salt together in a large bowl.

 - Turn the mixer on low and add the egg yolks.

 - Start slowly adding the flour mixture until it is just mixed in with the milk and butter.
-Once you have all of the flour mixture in and it is incorporated, turn the mixer speed up to medium high for approximately five minutes and allow the mixer to knead the dough for you.
+Once you have all of the flour mixture in and it is incorporated, turn the mixer speed up to medium-high for approximately five minutes and allow the mixer to knead the dough for you.